 At its most basic level, the difference between single-action and double-action firearms comes down to how the trigger operates.
 In a single-action firearm, pulling the trigger only releases the hammer or striker, which then hits the firing pin and ignites the cartridge.

-In a double-action firearm, pulling the trigger both cocks the hammer or striker and releases it, causing it to hit the firing pin and ignite the cartridge.
+In a double-action firearm, pulling the trigger both primes the hammer or striker and releases it, causing it to hit the firing pin and ignite the cartridge.
 This means that double-action firearms require more force to pull the trigger, but they also allow for faster follow-up shots.

 Single Action vs Double Action: What’s the Difference?